UddavRajbhandari/Project/README.md

 Users can retrieve the next task to execute.
 The application will display the name and priority of the task with the highest priority in the queue.

 #### 3.Updating Waiting Times:
 This option updates the waiting time of each task in the queue.
-The waiting time increases for each task that remains in the queue.
+The waiting time increases by 5 for each task that remains in the queue along with there priorities.

 #### 4.Adjusting Priority:
 Users can adjust the priority of a specific task by providing the task name and the new priority.

 #### 5.Marking Task as Completed:
 Users can mark a task as completed by providing the task name.
+This is used for indicating status and to make the tasks readable for user.

 #### 6.Displaying All Tasks:
 This option displays information about all tasks in the queue, including their name, priority, waiting time, completion status, and description.